andrewnicolalde/pandoc_resume/resume.md

 :   **Excellent English writing skills**

     * Proficient in use of Javadoc, Python docstrings
-    * Knows what's important to clients and developers
+    * Focused on what's important to clients and developers
     * Proficient in Pandoc